karlstav/cava/README.md

 Options that are unique to 'sdl' and 'x':

 ```
-Please use window category instead because of compatibility issues with the general category
+Please use window category instead of general category.
+As those are NOT compatible
 ```

 Toggle fullscreen: